SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Funding and Acknowledgements

 We are grateful to Jean-Pierre Renaud from the Office National des Forêts (ONF) for providing the 2020 Vosges ALS dataset.
-This work was supported by the One Forest Vision Initiative (OFVi) and the AI4Forest project (ANR-22-FAI1-0002).
+This work was supported by the One Forest Vision Initiative (OFVi), the AI4Forest project (ANR-22-FAI1-0002) and and the PEPR FORESTT PC Monitor project (ANR-24-PEFO-0003).
 We also acknowledge support from the Danish National Research Foundation through the Center for Remote Sensing and Deep Learning of Global Tree Resources (TreeSense, DNRF192).
 This work was performed using HPC resources from GENCI-IDRIS (Grants 2025-AD010114718R1 and 2026-AD010114718R2).